stanislau-strelchanka/todo-mvc/README.md

 >Note: this feature is available with `react-scripts@0.9.0` and higher.

-If you are not using the HTML5 `pushState` history API or not using client-side routing at all, it is unnecessary to specify the URL from which your app will be served.
+If you are not using the HTML5 `pushState` history API or not using client-side routing at All, it is unnecessary to specify the URL from which your app will be served.
 Instead, you can put this in your `package.json`:

 ```js
   "homepage": ".",
 ```

-This will make sure that all the asset paths are relative to `index.html`.
+This will make sure that All the asset paths are relative to `index.html`.
 You will then be able to move your app from `http://mywebsite.com` to `http://mywebsite.com/relativepath` or even `http://mywebsite.com/relative/path` without having to rebuild it.

 ### [Azure](https://azure.microsoft.com/)